paultiq/edgar_httpx/README.md

 This project builds on [Hishel](https://hishel.com/) to provide:

-- Easily configurable File Storage and (TBD) AWS S3 Storage
+- Easily configurable File Storage and AWS S3 Storage
 - Cache Controller driven by rules, defined as:
     ```py
     {